microsoft/pxt/docs/language.md

   we could make it equivalent to JavaScript's `x.foo.bind(x)`
 * `Object.keys()` is currently not implemented for classes; when it will be the order of fields will be static declaration order
-* the `delete` statement is currently disallowed; it can be implemented rather easily, though on classes it will just assign `undefined`
 * how to validate types of C++ classes (Pin mostly)?